Looking for Port Canaveral parking during your cruise? The good news is that you’ll have plenty of choice across all price ranges.

 Park Port Canaveral

 Located about three miles (5-minute drive) from the cruise terminals, Park Port Canaveral is one of your many options for off-site cruise parking.
 Rates are very fair.
-We found a daily rate of $11.95 plus tax, but there are additional taxes and fees tacked on.
+We found a daily rate of $10.95 plus tax, but there are additional fees tacked on.
 The lot also offers a complimentary shuttle to and from the port.
 Like other lots, Park Port Canaveral charges both for the day of arrival and the day of departure.

 - Distance: 3 miles (free shuttle provided)